Help us improve your experience.

 After these advertisements propagate through the network to the remote endpoints, the remote endpoints have sufficient information to make GBP firewall filter decisions on packets received at the remote ingress.
 When packets are received at their ingress, the remote endpoints can look up the destination route and obtain the destination GBP tag previously received through the EVPN Type 2 advertisement.
 Armed with the destination GBP tag, the remote endpoints can subsequently make GBP policy enforcement decisions on their ingress packets.

 Since GBP tags are propagated using EVPN Type 2 route advertisements, tag propagation is necessarily performed per MAC or IP address.
-This has no bearing on tag assignment, however, which can continue to be any of the supported methods, such as VLAN or Port, among others.
+This has no bearing on tag assignment, however, which can continue to be any of the supported methods, such as VLAN or interface, among others.

 Note: